dorkodu/sage/paper/3 -- Principles and Concepts.md

     - can be of *any of the types* defined within Sage’s type system *(We will explain this in [Type System](#type-system))*
     - will be retrieved by a function defined by the service developer, and Sage will pass the query object as a parameter.

-    > Sage **does not** dictate that a resolver function will receive the query object as the *ONLY* parameter.
+    > Sage **does not** dictate that a resolver function will receive the query object as the *only* parameter.
 If your implementation has additional functionality which requires to pass another parameter, you can do it.
     >
     >
     >